 - Kettle corn

 - White chocolate

 - Treat bags

 - Hole punch

 Melt the white chocolate and pour it into a piping bag, but be careful because it will be hot.
 Snip the end of the bag a little and pipe spiderweb shapes onto the wax paper.
-Before it starts to harden pop a little candy spider on top.
-Refrigerate until the very last minute and then add them to a bag with kettle corn inside.
+Before it starts to harden put a candy spider on top.
+Refrigerate until the very last minute and then add them to the popcorn bag.